Dr3xus/code-of-conduct/README.md

  - Depictions of physical or emotional abuse, either in graphic or text form.
  - Persecution of any individual as a result of their race, gender, religion or other physical traits.
  - Material intended to, without basis, harm the reputation of any individual whether a member or not.
- - Unsolicited advertising with the exception of job offers in the [#jobpostings](https://zatech.slack.com/messages/jobpostings/) channel.
+ - Unsolicited advertising with the exception of job offers
- - Links, or links to pages, for the purpose of monetization of user views and which provide no value to the ZATech community.
+ - Links, or links to pages, for the purpose of monetization of user views and which provide no value to the SA MO Posts community.
  - Content infringing on copyright laws.

 Content in the above categories will be immediately removed, and the poster in most cases will be banned without further warning from the Admin team.